RBEGamer/PixelFrameAnimator/README.md

 * Export frames as multiframe BMP
 * Different simple ASCII and binary based export formats (see the export area below)
 * Project files can be open with the VisualStudio for Mac Preview
+* Automatic colorspace downsampling like if your device has only 4bit for a color,...
 # EXPORT
 There are multible export formats avariable :
 * `PFA` used in the WeatherFrameProject and this are the ProjectFiles for this tools, please note the `PFA_FORMAT_DESCRIPTION.md`